rhystmorgan/STK-Mint/README.md

 ## What Does The NFT Mint Do?

-Send a payment to the Script and the script mints 2 tokens in line with the CIP-68 specification 1 of which is sent to the treasury address (will be sent to a locking script in the future)
+Send a payment to the Request Script which mints 2 tokens in line with the CIP-68 specification

+Refernce Token - Prefix (100) - is sent to the Locking Script (only accessible by the Treasury Wallet)

+User Token - Prefix (222) - is sent to the user's wallet

+The Request Mint script uses a Thread Token, minted by the Treasury Wallet, to hold the count and other metadata in the Datum

+The Minting Script validates that the Tx includes the Thread Token

 ## Structure Of Folders